pekrau/kth_report/README.md

 In addition, the Volume Data files attached to each report is also used.

+To perform the operations below, you need to be logged in as an admin or staff account at https://reportings.scilifelab.se/

 ### Create the aggregate files

-1. Login using an admin or staff account at https://reportings.scilifelab.se/

-2. Go to the form for this year's reports, e.g. https://reporting.scilifelab.se/form/c37b50f0a16c4ad2ab277e79a8902f43 for 2019.
+1. Go to the form for this year's reports in the Reporting Portal, e.g. https://reporting.scilifelab.se/form/c37b50f0a16c4ad2ab277e79a8902f43 for 2019.

-3. Click on the button "Aggregate".
+2. Click on the button "Aggregate".

-4. Check the following fields for output.
+3. Check the following fields for output.
    - **Report status filter**: Submitted
    - **Report metadata**: identifier, title
    - **Report history**: [none]